-The Office of Intercultural Ministries stands ready to assist your church in the development of thriving English ministries and congregations.
+The Office of Intercultural Ministries stands ready to assist your church in the development of thriving English Ministries and English Congregation.
 We are ready to consult your church on the steps needed to build and maintain intergenerational relationships in the creation of these ministries.
-In addition www.texasbaptists.org/give
+In addition to our consulting, the skills and experiences your youth leaders receive through the LTI program lay the ground work for your English ministries.